AmanVerma1067/Calces/README.md

 - 📅 View daily/weekly class **timetable**
 - 🗓️ Access complete **academic calendar** (semester schedule, exams, events)
 - 🎉 See upcoming **holidays and breaks**
+- 📥 **Download timetable as PDF** for offline access
 - 🌐 Fully responsive and works great on both desktop and mobile
 - ⚡ Built with **Vite** for lightning-fast performance
-- 🎨 Clean UI with modern styling (optional: mention Tailwind or CSS framework if used)
+- 🎨 Clean UI with modern styling (optional: Tailwind CSS)

 ---